Law of Supply and Demand in Economics

 3. Optimizing Inventory Management:

 - Real-Time Inventory Tracking: PLM systems provide real-time visibility into inventory levels, helping brands manage stock more efficiently.
-This reduces the risk of overproduction (leading to surplus) or underproduction (leading to shortages).
+A classic example is when PLM prevents overproduction of a seasonal item, avoiding surplus inventory, or helps avoid shortages of a high-demand product during peak season.

 - Demand-Driven Supply Chains: Brands can improve inventory management by aligning supply chain operations with real-time demand data.
 This helps them meet consumer needs more accurately and efficiently.
 Matching supply chain operations with current demand data allows brands to better manage their inventory.
 This ultimately leads to improved customer satisfaction and increased efficiency.